vishnu-muraly/single/README.md

 # Proto1

-Proto is a full stack reddit clone that I wrote to learn more about Node.js, React, and NoSQL databases.
+Proto is a full stack MERN app.

 ## Installation